A Law Firm’s Guide to Cloud Services

 - And, finally, whether or not you need a managed cloud provider

-Cloud technology is simply using the internet to connect to off-premises servers or services for IT needs; be that for computer storage, software or database .
+Cloud technology simply means using the internet to connect to off-premises servers for IT needs; be that for compute, software or database.
+This is what’s meant by acronyms like SaaS (software as a service), IaaS (infrastructure as a service), etc.

-There are lots of different ways cloud services can be structured and managed, but the above is a pretty good one-size-fits-all description.
-This is, of course, a huge paradigm shift in computing, and it brings many, many opportunities, which apply equally or even especially to firms in the legal sector.
+There are lots of different ways cloud services can be structured and managed, but the above is a pretty good one-size-fits-all (if quite simplified) description.
+This is, of course, a huge paradigm shift in computing, and it brings many, many opportunities.

-The Pros and Cons of Cloud For Law Firms
+The Pros and Cons of Cloud Adoption For Law Firms

 - Uptime This one depends on what kind of cloud service and SLA you choose, but most managed cloud companies provide much higher levels of uptime than can generally be managed by in-house teams.
 We regularly help companies – including leading global firm DLA Piper – reach 99.99%-100% uptime.